 Note: If you enable Code Manager and file sync, do not attempt to follow the workflows in the Puppet Enterprise Quick Start Guides.
 The

 puppet modulecommand is not currently compatible with Code Manager.

 Enable Code Manager during installation

-The easiest way to configure Code Manager is to add parameters to the pe.conf file during a fresh installation.
+The easiest way to configure Code Manager is to add answers to the answer file during a fresh installation.
 This enables and configures file sync and Code Manager.
-These parameters can be used only with text-mode installation, not with web-based installation.
+These answers can only be used with command-line installation using an answer file, not web-based installation.

 This setting specifies the location of the control repository.
 It accepts a string that is a valid URL for your Git control repository.
 For example:

 This setting specifies the path to the file that contains the SSH private key used to access all Git repositories.
 The file must be located on the Puppet master and owned by the